Ellpeck/MLEM/Docs/articles/text_formatting.md

 Text formatting makes use of [generic fonts](font_extensions.md).

-It should also be noted that [MLEM.Ui](ui.md)'s `Paragraph`s support text formatting out of the box.
+It should also be noted that [MLEM.Ui](ui.md)'s `Paragraph` supports text formatting out of the box.

 ## Formatting codes
 To format your text, you can insert *formatting codes* into it.
 Almost all of these codes are single letters surrounded by `<>`, and some formatting codes can accept additional parameters after their letter representation.